olivergrubb/robotics_diss/README.md

 Environment (Gazebo + RVIZ):
 . quick_env_setup.sh

+When terminating the environment ensure you close both RVIZ and Gazebo (For example, if you ctrl+c in the terminal to exit, run fg to see the background process and ctrl+c out of it too).

 Main Vaccum Planner:
 . vacuum_planner.sh

 Recovery Pipeline:
 . recovery_pipeline_start.sh

+When terminating the recovery pipeline ensure you close both the error detector and error responder (For example, if you ctrl+c in the terminal to exit, run fg to see the background process and ctrl+c out of it too).

 ---------- TO INVOKE AN ERROR ----------